blog categories

 Late Autumn, mid October to December

-NOT IDEAL. the last two weeks of October can either be great, or not great.
+SOMEWHAT IDEAL.
+The last two weeks of October can either be great, or not great.
+November may be dry and sunny, or snowy.
 It’s a gamble, although I’d say the odds are more in your favor.
-November to mid December are very unpredictable, wet and cold.
-Don’t expect much snow for skiing.
+Late December can be beautiful for festive ski elopements, but some years snowfall is minimal.

 Winter, late December to March